bparanj/crystal/computer/firmware/flashing.md

 - [Gigabyte BIOS Update Guide](https://www.gigabyte.com/Support/FAQ/300)
 - [MSI BIOS Update Guide](https://www.msi.com/page/bios-update)

-By following these steps carefully and ensuring that the process is not interrupted, you can safely update your BIOS to benefit from new features, improved compatibility, and security enhancements.
+By following these steps and ensuring that the process is not interrupted, you can safely update your BIOS to benefit from new features, improved compatibility, and security enhancements.